 WorkCover claims and entitlements

 Reporting an injury is essential as there are timeframes under the Act.
-You must notify your manager and the Health, Wellbeing and Safety Team within 30 days of sustaining an injury at work.
-Notification is required through an incident report.
-Refer to the Injuries and incidents section of the manual for information about reporting the injury.
+If you sustain a work-related injury or illness, you are required to notify your supervisor/manager within 30 days following the injury or onset of illness via an incident report.
+Refer to Accident and Incident reporting for information about reporting the injury.
 The WorkSafe "If you are injured at work" poster explains the process of making a claim and is displayed in most work areas.

 To lodge a WorkCover claim you must complete a WorkCover claim form.
-Unless there are unusual circumstances, the form must be lodged with Deakin's Return to Work Coordinators (PDF, 89.7 KB) .
+Unless there are unusual circumstances, the form must be lodged with Deakin's Return to Work Coordinators.
 Assistance with completing the form can be sought from your Return to Work Coordinator or from WorkSafe.

 Once your claim is lodged, we will discuss with your manager the injury and rehabilitation.
-We will forward the claim onto CGU (within 10 days of receiving a valid claim) who will then have 28 days (for time lost claims) to determine whether Deakin accepts liability for the claim.
+We will forward the claim onto EML (within 10 days of receiving a valid claim) who will then have 28 days (for time lost claims) to determine whether they accept liability for the claim.

 For payment or refund of medical costs, you must provide accounts and receipts.
 If lost time is involved in the claim, you must provide a valid WorkCover Certificate of Capacity (medical certificate) for any absence from work and any return to work or change in work hours.
 You must sign the Certificate and have your signature witnessed.

-Managers must also advise their Return to Work Coordinator (PDF, 89.7 KB) when they become aware of a potential WorkCover claim, such as:
+Managers must also advise their Return to Work Coordinator when they become aware of a potential WorkCover claim, such as:

 - an absence from work over two weeks where workplace factors may be involved (stress, workplace bullying, overuse injury)